Ja-Xian-Chen/thread-genie/README.md

 # AI-librarian
-Personal AI assistant that responds based on Reddit opinions and nothing else
+Personal AI assistant that responds based on Reddit opinions